Spring Framework: Model–view–controller framework

-The ease of testing the implementations of these interfaces seems one important advantage of the high level of abstraction offered by Spring MVC.
+The ease of testing the implementations of these interfaces is one important advantage of the high level of abstraction offered by Spring MVC.
 DispatcherServlet is tightly coupled to the Spring inversion of control container for configuring the web layers of applications.
-However, web applications can use other parts of the Spring Framework—including the container—and choose not to use Spring MVC.
+However, web applications can use other parts of the Spring Framework, including the container, and choose not to use Spring MVC.

 A workflow of Spring MVC

-When a user clicks a link or submits a form in their web-browser, the request goes to Spring DispatcherServlet.
-DispatcherServlet is a front-controller in spring MVC.
+When a user clicks a link or submits a form in their web-browser, the request goes to the Spring DispatcherServlet.
+DispatcherServlet is a front-controller in Spring MVC.
+The DispatcherServlet is highly customizable and flexible.
+Specifically, it is capable of handling more types of handlers than any implementations of org.

+springframework.web.servlet.mvc.Controller or org.

+springframework.stereotype.Controller annotated classes.
 It consults one or more handler mappings.
 DispatcherServlet chooses an appropriate controller and forwards the request to it.
 The Controller processes the particular request and generates a result.
 It is known as Model.
-This information needs to be formatted in html or any front-end technology like JSP.
+This information needs to be formatted in html or any front-end technology like Jakarta Server Pages (also known as JSP) or Thymeleaf.
 This is the View of an application.
-All of the information is in the MODEL And VIEW object.
-When the controller is not coupled to a particular view, DispatcherServlet finds the actual JSP with the help of ViewResolver.
+All of the information is in the Model And View object.
+When the controller is not coupled to a particular view, DispatcherServlet finds the actual View (such as JSP) with the help of ViewResolver.